zyradyl-moe/archive.zyradyl.moe/_posts/2015-09-07-Icinga2-Tutorial-Part-4.md

 ## Djehuti ##
 We will be starting with my core router, which is running SNMPv1.
-The first thing we will want to do is to add some essential variables to our host directive so that we don't have to redefine them with every service.
+The first thing we will want to do is to add some essential variables to our host directive so that we don’t have to redefine them with every service.

     //
     // Host Declaration Block